 If you want to fly with a regular bottle of wine, which is larger than the 3-1/2 ounce or 100-ml, TSA-allowable size, then you need to put that in your checked bag.
 If it’s not already packaged in a factory-sealed container, wrap it carefully with solid tape to avoid breakage and pack it in several layers of bubble wrap.
 There’s a limit of five liters per bottle in your checked bag, which is a little under seven bottles in an average case.

-Use a Wine Bottle Travel Protector, Bottle Guard, or Wine Tote
+Use a Wine Bottle Travel Protector

 How to Travel in Wine With Wine Tote